maryam-choudhury/CS-330-Let-Us-Learn-CPP/functions_a_deeper_understanding/common_func_qs.md

 ```

 ## Can functions in C++ accept multiple parameters?
 Can they be of different data types?
-<p> Yes to both questions!
-C++ functions can acfept multiple parameters that can be of the same or different data type.
+<p> Yes, to both questions!
+C++ functions can accept multiple parameters that can be of the same or different data type.
 To see this in action, refer to the practice file for this section!</p>

 ## Can functions in C++ return multiple values at the same time?
 <p> Many a new C++ programmer asks this question, only to be dissapointed that the answer is, natively, no. However, do not fret!
 There are a couple of work arounds. </p>